We’re here because…

 Photo credit: Jeff Suchak of http://mythiclandscape.com

 So, I am making art and making plans too.
-Plans to find the way for what is calling me to channel this.
-To bring this idea into focus, a focus so sharp that it materializes itself as an offering into the world that I believe so deeply needs the healing it brings.
+Plans to bring this idea into focus, a focus so sharp that it materializes itself as an offering into the world that I believe so deeply needs the healing it brings.

-It feels so impersonal to call this vision “it”.
-I wish I knew its name, but that will come as I spend time in the Southern Ontario Wren’s Nest Studio.
-For now, I just need to be open to listen and move to this music that is drawing me.
+As I spend time in the Southern Ontario Wren’s Nest Studio here in Leamington once again, I just need to be open to listen and move to this music that is drawing me.
 In good time, all will come.

 And though what needs birthing feels a little distant, like individual trees in a forest, I do see it shimmering, beckoning, smiling … and I know that if I focus on that which I am being called to do and be, all will be well.